zgmartin/hello/README.md

 ![img](http://ecx.images-amazon.com/images/I/412PKYiWePL._SY344_BO1,204,203,200_.jpg)

+The new paradigm shift within 20th century science and dawn of understanding the indeterministic system of the quantum world.

 Dreams of Reason

 ![img](http://ecx.images-amazon.com/images/I/51NS0KERJ7L._SY344_BO1,204,203,200_.jpg)

+The new science of complexity and its implications for the future.

 Physics

 ![img](http://wps.prenhall.com/wps/media/objects/1087/1113739/_skins_/D/default_blue/cover.jpg)

+Understand the physical world and how to model it.

 ###Science Fiction:
 Jurassic Park

 ![img](http://ecx.images-amazon.com/images/I/51KDF4N3J5L.jpg)

+Mathematician [Ian Malcolm's](http://en.wikipedia.org/wiki/Heinz_Pagels) journey into discovering the lost world of our genetic past.

 A Sound Of Thunder

 ![img](https://p.gr-assets.com/200x200/scale/books/1348517197/2242187.jpg)
 Contact

+Is the world deterministic events or chaotic noise?
+How much does our past reflect future?

 ![img](http://ecx.images-amazon.com/images/I/41GIMdnaHXL._SY344_BO1,204,203,200_.jpg)

+The social study on the impact of a message from space and its implications for humanity.

 A Scanner Darkly

 ![img](http://ecx.images-amazon.com/images/I/41BYZWKm6oL.jpg)

+The threat of totalitarian state in a drug induced society and becoming lost within the realities of ones own mind.

 Behold The Man

 ![img](http://ecx.images-amazon.com/images/I/51WUViX6clL.jpg)

+A man travels back in time to confront his religious past, but finds out the frighting truth of this time, and deterministically sets out to correct it, thus prophesied his own fate.

 Replay

 ![img](http://ecx.images-amazon.com/images/I/51UULPa99dL._SY344_BO1,204,203,200_.jpg)

+What if you could relive your life over, over, over, over, over, over, over, over, over, over, over, over, over, over, over, over, over, over, over, over ...

 Colossus

 ![img](http://d.gr-assets.com/books/1254074903l/1797953.jpg)

+An artificial intelligence convinces a group of scientist to [build a bigger one](https://www.youtube.com/watch?v=4CC60HJvZRE) to combat the impending threat of an approaching threat from space.